 We are using Teams to let our employees know we are concerned about them, to foster a cooperative work environment, and to provide encouragement to us all.

-Camille Stell (firstname.lastname@example.org) Camille Stell is the President of Lawyers Mutual Consulting & Services and a specialist in working with lawyers and firms on retirement and succession planning.
+Camille Stell (firstname.lastname@example.org) is President of Lawyers Mutual Consulting & Services and a specialist in working with lawyers on building modern law firms, as well as retirement and succession planning.

 Andrea Cannavina: Use the Right Tool for the Job